+Our evaluation is performed by simulating the execution of the algorithms, using the PureEdgeSim framework [19].
+As previously stated we evaluate the algorithms based on epochs, since all the algorithms we have evaluated are "roundbased".
+In our experiments we considered a system of 1000 objects.
 To simplify the experiments we assume that all objects have roughly the same size and therefore we assign a unitary storage cost to each replica.
-We do not impose any hard limit to the maximum number of objects that each edge node can store (even though our algorithm is able to take these limits into account).
+We also do not impose any hard limit to the maximum number of objects that each edge node can store (even though our algorithm is able to take these limits into account).
 Our option to not impose such a limit, is in order to perform a fair comparison with D-Rep, since the latter does not specify behaviour on how to deal with hard limits in the storage capacity of nodes.
+Note that there is always a storage cost associated with each replica, which acts as a discouraging factor for creating replicas, and an encouraging factor for removing replicas.
+This way, even when operating in workloads where the oCost values always encourage replication, the algorithm will still refrain from creating replicas in every single node.